REVERSE PLACES | KIRITIMATI TO OAHU

 Jessica is slightly sad to say that she now works full-time in an office 1500 km away from the ocean, but she is grateful that she at least gets to continue pursuing her passion for oceans by contributing to Canadian marine conservation policy.

-May 30:: Crew join the vessel at 1600 in Kiritimati – safety briefings, introductions, move in, swimming and Dinner
+June 3:: Crew join the vessel at 1000 in Kiritimati – safety briefings, introductions, move in, clear customs, Depart for Hawaii at 2000

 – 9 nights accommodation on Sea Dragon